Margaret Court: Tennis career

-Playing style, Grand Slam titles and world rankings
+Playing style, Grand Slam records, and rankings

 During the 1960s, Court was considered to have a very long reach which added a new dimension to women's volleying.
 With a height and reach advantage and being extremely strong, she was very formidable at the net and had an effective overhead shot.
 She was considered unusually mobile for her size and played an all attack, serve and volley style which, when added to her big serve, dominated conservative defensive players.
 Part of what helped her win was her commitment to fitness training.
 Court was dubbed "The Aussie Amazon" because she did weights, circuit training and running along sandy hillsides.
 This training helped keep her relatively injury-free through most of her career.

 Court won a record 64 Grand Slam tournament titles, including a record 24 singles titles, 19 women's doubles titles and a record 21 mixed doubles titles.
 The total includes two shared titles at the Australian Championships/Open in 1965 and 1969.
 The mixed doubles finals of those years were not played because of bad weather and the titles are shared by both of the finalist pairs.

-Court won 62 of the 85 Grand Slam tournament finals (72.9%) she played, including 24–5 (82.8%) in singles finals, 19–14 (57.6%) in women's doubles finals and 19–4 (82.6%) in mixed doubles finals.
+Court won 62 of the 85 major finals (72.9%) she played, including 24–5 (82.8%) in singles finals, 19–14 (57.6%) in women's doubles finals and 19–4 (82.6%) in mixed doubles finals.

-Court reached the final in 29, the semifinals in 36 and the quarterfinals in 43 of the 47 Grand Slams singles tournaments she played.
-She won 11 of the 16 Grand Slam singles tournaments she entered, beginning with the 1969 Australian Open and ending with the 1973 US Open.
-She also won 11 of the 17 Grand Slam singles tournaments she entered, beginning with the 1962 Australian Championships and ending with the 1966 Australian Championships.
-She was 146–2 (98.6%) against unseeded players in Grand Slam singles tournaments.
+Court reached the final in 29, the semifinals in 36 and the quarterfinals in 43 of the 47 major singles tournaments she played.
+During her amateur career, from the 1962 Australian Championships to the 1966 Australian Championships, Court won 11 of the 17 major singles tournaments she entered.
+In a subsequent period of dominance after the start of the Open Era, she won 11 of the 16 major singles tournaments she entered between the 1969 Australian Open and the 1973 US Open.
+She was 146–2 (98.6%) against unseeded players in major singles tournaments.

 Court is the only player to have won the Grand Slam in both singles and mixed doubles.
 She won the singles Grand Slam in 1970, the mixed doubles Grand Slam in 1963 with fellow Australian Ken Fletcher and the mixed doubles Grand Slam in 1965 with three different partners (Fletcher, John Newcombe and Fred Stolle).

-Court won more than half of all the Grand Slam contests held in 1963 (8 of 12), 1964 (7 of 12), 1965 (9 of 12), 1969 (8 of 12), 1970 (7 of 11) and 1973 (6 of 11).
+Court won more than half of all the major tournaments held in 1963 (8 of 12), 1964 (7 of 12), 1965 (9 of 12), 1969 (8 of 12), 1970 (7 of 11) and 1973 (6 of 11).

 According to the end-of-year rankings compiled by London's Daily Telegraph from 1914 to 1972, Court was ranked world No. 1 six times: 1962, 1963, 1964, 1965, 1969 and 1970.
 She was also ranked No. 1 for 1973 when the official rankings were produced by the Women's Tennis Association.